 5 Tips to Improve the Class Scheduling Process for Registrars

 Many institutions currently employ less-than-ideal class scheduling business processes.
 Maybe faculty are emailing you at all hours of the night, or perhaps you aren’t enforcing standard time blocks.
-Here’s 5 things you can do right now to improve your practices:
+Here are five ways you can improve your practices right now:

 - Schedule for multiple terms at the same time (no more just-in-time scheduling).
 Save time and get more accurate forecasting.

 - Centralize your room scheduling.
 Scheduling should be student focused not instructor-centric.
 Meet your student’s needs and academic interests first.